 Acting for the applicant in a claim under TLATA 1996 and proprietary estoppel regarding an interest in a property purchased by her former partner of 30 years.
 Successfully obtained a settlement which satisfied both parties.

-Acting for the applicant in a TLATA / proprietary estoppel claim regarding a property in which the client lived in the respondent’S home with the parties children, all of whom refused to engage with the respondent (there were connected Children Act 1989 proceedings in which Helen also acted and where there were allegations of parental alienation).
+Acting for the applicant in a TLATA / proprietary estoppel claim regarding a property in which the client lived in the respondent’s home with the parties’ children, all of whom refused to engage with the respondent (there were connected Children Act 1989 proceedings in which Helen also acted and where there were allegations of parental alienation).
 Helen obtained a settlement by which the client remained in the family home with the children, with the home being placed into trust for the children’s benefit and passing to them on the respondent’s death.

-Helen can advise and represent parties in the Court of Protection and has extensive experience of acting for and in cases concerning vulnerable parties and those that lack capacity in the family and county court, and particularly where the Official Solicitor or a Deputy is involved.
+Helen can advise and represent parties in the Court of Protection and has extensive experience of acting for and in cases concerning vulnerable parties and those who lack capacity in the family and county court, and particularly where the Official Solicitor or a Deputy is involved.

 Acting for the vulnerable adult son of a protected party in proceedings in the Court of Protection concerning the application of the Deprivation of Liberty Safeguards and the actions, inaction and obligations of the local and housing authorities to both the client and the protected party.
 Helen achieved an arrangement whereby the client was able to remain in his home, together with the protected party, with an appropriate package of support put in.